elibroftw/blog.elijahlopez.ca/content/posts/bash-helpers.md

   - linux
 ---

-It seems that many article tutorials on `bash` are ugly, are suboptimal, and are no straight forward.
+It seems that many article tutorials on `bash` are ugly, are suboptimal, and are not straight forward.
 My goal is for this file to be a reference file whenever I need to do scripting after a long time.
 One important concept in bash, is that an exit code of 0 indicates True, not False.
 Which seems counterintuitive if you program in any non-scripting language like C/C++ or Python.

 ## Bash - Argument Parsing and Flags

-If you don't get what's going on, read my [bash quickstart article](/posts/bash-quickstart.md)
+If you don't get what's going on, refer to the [cheatsheet](https://devhints.io/bash).

 ### Concepts